atarr3/campvideo-data/README.md

 ### Installation
 Recreating all figures, tables and results in the [Validation](#Validation) step requires working installations of [Python](https://www.python.org/downloads/) and [R](https://cran.r-project.org/src/base/R-4/).
 All code in this repo was tested under Python version 3.9.7 and R version 4.0.5 on a Windows 10 machine.

+#### Python Dependencies
+All Python package dependencies can be installed by installing the project-related package, ``campvideo``, which is available on [TestPyPi package repository](https://test.pypi.org/project/campvideo/).
+This package can be installed within a Python environment via the command

+  pip install -i https://test.pypi.org/simple/ campvideo

 ## Feature Extraction

 ## Additional Notes